 9. World Heritage Sites

-Zimbabwe is home to four different UNESCO World Heritage Sites, including Mana Pools National Park, Matobos National Park, Victoria Falls and Great Zimbabwe.
+Zimbabwe is home to five different UNESCO World Heritage Sites, including Mana Pools National Park, Matobos National Park, Victoria Falls, Great Zimbabwe and Khami Ruins.
 Mana Pools National Park boasts some of the best safaris, with a plethora of wildlife including lions, elephants, giraffes, hippos and more.
 Great Zimbabwe provide an insight into the country’s incredible history, and linger as a reminder of ancient African civilisation.
 Thriving with both natural and cultural sites, Zimbabwe is full of notable historic attractions and majestic natural beauty.

 Zimbabwe does not fall short when it comes to accommodation.
 It boasts a wide spectrum of options from lodges to hotels, safari camps and luxury accommodation for those that really want to spoil themselves whilst on holiday.
 Many of the choices come with picturesque views, exhilarating activities, ideal locations and untouched wilderness.
 There are new properties popping up all the time and the older more traditional properties have all seen a recent makeover, and continue to win prestigious awards.